dio-gh/pcsx2-bg-updater/README.md

 ## Notes and limitations

-This script will only work as long as the build archive names match the current format, specifically till they include the word `AVX2`.
+This script will only work as long as the build archive names match the current format, specifically till they end on `AVX2.7z`.